Planar graphs without normally adjacent short cycles: Introduction

-DP-coloring is quite different from list coloring, for example each even cycle is $2$-choosable but it is not DP-$2$-colorable.
-Dvo\v{r}\'{a}k and Postle gave a relation between DP-coloring and list coloring.
+DP-coloring is quite different from list-coloring, for example each even cycle is $2$-choosable but it is not DP-$2$-colorable.
+Dvo\v{r}\'{a}k and Postle gave a relation between DP-coloring and list-coloring.